Lee020/self_static/README.md

 # self_static
 Making git more personal and crazy things.....
+Here is Server link [Here is the Server link](https://self-static.onrender.com)

 ---Requiremets---
 1) I want to add unlimited storage to git to pull all my End build Results